First Brands Group: Liquidating Plan Follows $2.3B Fraud Collapse

-First Brands Group's September 2025 chapter 11 filing centers on allegations of fraud at the global aftermarket automotive parts supplier and owner of brands including FRAM, Raybestos, Autolite, and Cardone.
+First Brands Group, LLC and 75 affiliated debtors filed chapter 11 petitions on September 24 and 28, 2025, in the U.S. Bankruptcy Court for the Southern District of Texas (lead case 25-90399, Hon.
+Christopher M. Lopez), centered on allegations of fraud at the global aftermarket automotive parts supplier and owner of brands including FRAM, Raybestos, Autolite, and Cardone.
 The company filed with approximately $9.3 billion in total obligations amid allegations of fabricated invoices, double-pledged receivables, and billions of dollars in missing funds.

 | Court | U.S. Bankruptcy Court, Southern District of Texas (Houston Division) |